content-left-bg.png

 • ask if your child thinks there will be group times for stories, songs and games

-• what do they think they will able to do when outside?
+• ask your child what they think they will be able to do when outside

 • ask your child what they are looking forward to the most about kindy.